 Virginia was a devoted mother and volunteered in many roles supporting her three children as they were growing up.
 She took many turns as homeroom mother and volunteered at the Meeker Elementary School library.
 She led Sunday school classes at Northminster Presbyterian Church.
 She was a Camp Fire Girls group leader and a 4-H volunteer.
 She was loving and encouraging of her children and praised every accomplishment, large or small.
 She was their trusted sounding board.
 She was an advocate for education and encouraged academic achievement.

 Virginia was preceded in death by her parents and by her husband.
 She is survived by her three children Elizabeth Richards (Joe Hardesty) of Albuquerque, NM, Albert Richards (Roxanne) of San Francisco, CA, and Jane Richards of Boulder, CO; five grandchildren, William Richards, Lauren Richards, Jonathan Richards, Jay Hardesty (Rosemary) and Jordan Berry; and three great-grandchildren.
-Virginia is also survived by her sister, Jean Schallenberg and brother, Otto.
+Virginia was also survived by her sister, Jean Schallenberg and brother, Otto.
 C. Davidson, III, as well as a number of nieces and nephews and their families.

 Beautiful smile and beautiful woman to the depths of her soul.
 She loved her family dearly and you had a special bond with your Mom.
 My sympathies and wishing your peace in days to come.